Snowy owl: Habitat

 Snowy owls often seek out grassy and open habitats year around.

 Snowy owls are one of the best known inhabitants of the open Arctic tundra.
 Frequently, the earth in snowy owl breeding grounds is covered with mosses, lichens and some rocks.
 Often the species preferentially occurs in areas with some rising elevation such as hummocks, knolls, ridges, bluffs and rocky outcrops.
 Some of these rises in the tundra are created by glacial deposits.
 The ground is usually rather dry in tundra but in some areas of the southern tundra can also be quite marshy.
 Not infrequently, they will also use areas of varied coastal habitat, often tidal flats, as a breeding site.
 Breeding sites are usually at low elevations, usually less than 300 m above sea level, but when breeding to the south in inland mountains, such as in Norway, they may nest at as high as 1000 m.
 Outside the breeding season, snowy owls may occupy nearly any open landscape.

 Typically wintering sites are rather windswept with meager cover.
 These open areas can include coastal dunes, other coastal spots, lakeshores, islands, moorlands, steppes, meadows, prairies, other extensive grasslands and rather shrubby areas of the Subarctic.
 These may be favored due to their vague similarity to the flat openness of the tundra.
-Manmade open sites are now perhaps even more used than natural ones, often agricultural fields and rangeland, as well as large areas of cleared forests.
+Manmade open sites are perhaps even more used than natural ones, often agricultural fields and rangeland, as well as large areas of cleared forests.
 During irruption years when they are found in the northeastern United States, juveniles frequent developed areas including urban areas and golf courses, as well as the expected grasslands and agricultural areas that older birds primarily use.